 As a new parent, it can be tough to limit your wake time with your baby to only 6 hours a day, I know.
 But there will be plenty of time for giggles, tickles, squeals, and all of those other precious moments later on.
 And you’ll get a lot more of them with a well-rested baby.2.
 Differentiate between night and day

 By creating a clear separation between day and night you’ll help teach your baby that daytime is for active play and night-time is for sleep.
 This might seem like a challenge when your newborn seems to sleep or wake regardless of the hour.
 However, there are some things you can do now to create a clear separation between the two periods.

 The first is to adopt an “EAT – PLAY – SLEEP” pattern during the day.
-This will help prevent any kind of feed-to-sleep association that can disrupt your baby’s sleep later on.
 Feeding your baby when they wake from sleep, instead of just before going to sleep, is a flexible schedule that you can repeat throughout the day without worrying about set times.